GiusyColarusso/ADM_HW5/README.md

 # ADM_HW5

-### the file func_1 contain the functions for functionality one and visulaization
+### File func_1 contains the functions for functionality 1 and visulaization